-Whether you want to win the Diversity Lottery, make a capital investment, or get a work visa, now is the time to learn about U.S. immigration laws and regulations.
+Whether you want to make a capital investment or get a work visa, now is the time to learn about U.S. immigration laws and regulations.
 Before you begin down that road, why not make the prudent decision and get a legal expert to help map your course?
-A good immigration attorney will help navigate through the red tape and help you attain the result you are hoping for.
-Start now with a free attorney match at no obligation.
+A good immigration attorney will help navigate through the red tape and changing laws, while helping you attain the result you are hoping for.

 Contact a qualified immigration attorney to help you get the best results possible.